-The 1945 Constitution provides a legal basis for anti-discrimination, especially Article 28, which provides that every person shall have the right to be free from discriminative treatment based upon any grounds whatsoever and shall have the right to protection from such discriminative treatment.
+The 1945 Constitution provides a legal basis for non-discrimination in Article 28, which provides that every person shall have the right to be free from discriminatory treatment based upon any grounds whatsoever and shall have the right to protection from such discriminatory treatment.
 This is further regulated by Law No. 12 of 2005 regarding the Ratification of the International Covenant on Civil and Political Rights (ICCPR).

-Furthermore, Law No. 20 of 2003 concerning the National Education System, in Article 11 section (1), requires the government to help provide an excellent education for every citizen without any discrimination.
-The anti-discrimination regulation also applies to nongovernmental educational institutions (“Principles on Conducting Education” (Prinsip Penyelenggaraan Pendidikan), Article 4 section (1), Law No. 20 of 2003).
+Furthermore, Law No. 20 of 2003 concerning the National Education System requires the government to help provide an excellent education for every citizen without discrimination (Article 11 Section 1).
+The non-discrimination regulation applies to non-governmental educational institutions as well (Law No. 20 of 2003 Article 4 Section 1).

 No law bars a third party from forming or controlling an NPO.

-Foreign parties and for-profit entities are allowed to form NPOs in Indonesia, though it is not easy for overseas entities to do so in practice.
+Foreign parties and for-profit entities are allowed to form NPOs in Indonesia, though in practice it is not easy for overseas entities to do so.

 The Law on Foundations permits foreign citizens together with Indonesians or otherwise to establish a foundation under Indonesian law, and foreign foundations, such as foundations established under foreign laws, to operate in Indonesian territory.
 Foreign foundations must be operated in partnership with an Indonesian foundation and are limited to the pursuit of social, religious or humanitarian objectives.
 The Law on Foundations and relevant regulations outline a set of rules regarding foundations established by foreign individuals or entities.

-Such foundations must have a minimum of one Indonesian member on the executive board and that member must serve as the NPO’s chair, secretary or treasurer (Article 12 of Government Regulation 63/2008).
+Such foundations must have a minimum of one Indonesian member on the executive board and that member must serve as the NPO’s chair, secretary or treasurer (Government Regulation 63/2008 Article 12).
 In addition, all members of the executive board must be residents of Indonesia.
-Members of the executive board, governing board and supervisory board who are not Indonesian citizens must have work and temporary residence permits (KITAS or Kartu Izin Tinggal Sementara) (Article 13 of Government Regulation 63/2008).
+Members of the executive board, governing board, and supervisory board who are not Indonesian citizens must have work and temporary residence permits (KITAS or Kartu Izin Tinggal Sementara) (Government Regulation 63/2008 Article 13).

-Foreign foundations are obliged to obtain Government permits, namely the Principle Permit and Operational Permit.
-Operational permits can only be obtained when the Principle Permit is first granted (Article 44).
-The Principle Permit is issued by the Ministry of Foreign Affairs based on the considerations of the Permit Issuance Team, which shall be established by the Ministry of Foreign Affairs.
-To obtain a Principle Permit, the foreign foundation must fulfill the minimum requirements that it was established in a country that has diplomatic relations with Indonesia and that its governing principle, purposes and activities are not-for-profit.
-The Operational Permit is issued by the Ministry of Home Affairs or the local government according to the level of work of the foreign foundation only after the foreign foundation signs a written agreement with the Indonesian government according to its scope of activities.
-The duration of the Principle Permit is three years and can be extended, while the duration of the Operational Permit cannot be more than the duration of the Principle Permit.
+Foreign foundations are obliged to obtain government permits, namely a principle permit and an operational permit.
+Operational permits can only be obtained after a principle permit has been granted (Law on Societal Organizations Article 44).
+The principle permit is issued by the Ministry of Foreign Affairs based on the considerations of the Permit Issuance Team, which shall be established by the Ministry of Foreign Affairs.
+To obtain a principle permit, the foreign foundation must fulfill the minimum requirements, namely that it was established in a country that has diplomatic relations with Indonesia and that its governing principle, purposes, and activities are not-for-profit.
+The operational permit is issued by the Ministry of Home Affairs or the local government according to the level of work of the foreign foundation only after the foreign foundation signs a written agreement with the Indonesian government according to its scope of activities.
+The duration of the principle permit is three years and can be extended, while the duration of the operational permit cannot be more than the duration of the principle permit.

-Further, the Law on Societal Organizations provides that Indonesian Foundations founded by foreign individuals and foreign legal entities must only be granted legal entity status by the Ministry of Law and Regulations after the Ministry receives the consideration of the Permit Issuance Team.
-Furthermore, Law No. 17 of 2013 states that the foreign individual founding the Indonesian Foundation must have resided in Indonesia for five consecutive years and hold permanent residency (Izin Tinggal Tetap).
-The minimum assets of the Indonesian foundation founded by foreign individuals are IDR 1 billion (approximately $100,000).
-There are also additional regulations for Indonesian foundations founded by foreign legal entities.
-The foreign legal entity must have operated in Indonesia for five consecutive years and the minimum assets of such foundations must be a minimum of IDR 10 billion.
-(Article 47) In their operations, Indonesian foundations founded by foreign individuals or foreign legal entities are obliged to have partnerships with the government and Indonesian CSOs.
-(Article 48).
+Further, the Law on Societal Organizations provides that Indonesian foundations founded by foreign individuals and foreign legal entities must only be granted legal entity status by the Ministry of Law and Regulations after the Ministry receives the consideration of the Permit Issuance Team.
+Furthermore, Law No. 17 of 2013 states that the foreign individual founding the Indonesian foundation must have resided in Indonesia for five consecutive years and hold permanent residency (Izin Tinggal Tetap).
+The minimum assets of the Indonesian foundation founded by foreign individuals are 1 billion Indonesian rupiah, or IDR (approximately $100,000).

-NPOs are generally subject to income tax on the same basis as other legal entities (Article 2 section (1) (b) Law No. 36 of 2008 on Income Tax).
+NPOs are generally subject to income tax on the same basis as other legal entities (Law No. 36 of 2008 on Income Tax Article 2 Section 1(b)).

-Donations, including religious-based donations and grants are not taxed provided that there is no business or ownership relationship between the parties.
-In addition, the following types of income are tax exempt: (i) income that an NPO uses to provide scholarship funds and (ii) income (sisa lebih) of an NPO working in the area of education, or research and development that is re-invested in its work as per the timing requirements of the income tax law (Article 4 section (3) Law No.36 of 2008 on Income Tax).
+Donations, including religious-based donations and grants, are not taxed provided that there is no business or ownership relationship between the parties.
+In addition, the following types of income are tax-exempt: (i) income that an NPO uses to provide scholarship funds, and (ii) income (sisa lebih) of an NPO working in the area of education, or research and development that is re-invested in its work as per the timing requirements of the Income Tax Law (Law No. 36 of 2008 on Income Tax Article 4 Section 3).

-Individual and corporate taxpayers may deduct charitable contributions for natural disasters, research and development activities, development of social infrastructure, education facilities, and sport (Article 6 section (1) Law No.36 of 2008 on Income Tax).
+Individual and corporate taxpayers may deduct charitable contributions for natural disasters, research and development activities, development of social infrastructure, education facilities, and sport (Law No. 36 of 2008 on Income Tax Article 6 Section 1).
 There is no limit on the amount of the deduction.
-The tax law stipulates that recipients of such contributions shall further be regulated by a Government Regulation; however, the relevant Government Regulation has not been issued.
+The tax law stipulates that recipients of such contributions shall further be regulated by a government regulation; however, the relevant regulation has not been issued.

 Indonesia imposes a Value Added Tax (VAT).
-The applicable rates are ten percent on most goods and services and between ten and fifty percent for goods and services covered by the Luxury Sales Tax.
-Certain goods and services are exempt from VAT, including basic food supplies such as rice, salt, corn, and the like; and medical, social (public benefit), religious, education, and art services.
+The applicable rates are 10 percent on most goods and services, and between 10-50 percent for goods and services covered by the Luxury Sales Tax.
+Certain goods and services are exempt from VAT, including basic food supplies such as rice, salt, and corn; and services such as medical, social (public benefit), religious, education, and art services.

 Foreign grants to private NPOs are exempt from VAT upon the approval of the Director General of Tax in the Ministry of Finance.
-However, this procedure is conducted on an ad-hoc basis, and NPOs often are unfamiliar with it.
-Grants related to government projects are clearly exempt from VAT (Article 2 Government Regulation No. 42 of 1995).
+However, this procedure is conducted on an ad-hoc basis, and NPOs are often unfamiliar with it.
+Grants related to government projects are clearly exempt from VAT (Government Regulation No. 42 of 1995 Article 2).

-Every legal entity, including an NPO, conducting business activities that produce taxable income above a certain threshold is called a Taxable Entrepreneur, and must require its buyers/clients to pay VAT.
+Every legal entity, including an NPO, conducting business activities that produce taxable income above a certain threshold is called a Taxable Entrepreneur, and must require its buyers or clients to pay VAT.
 These thresholds are quite high, so most NPOs in Indonesia are not affected.
-The thresholds are generally between 180 and 360 million IDR, depending on the nature of the activities conducted by the NPO.
+The thresholds are generally between 180 and 360 million IDR (approximately $15,000-$30,000), depending on the nature of the activities conducted by the NPO.

-Certain items are exempted from customs duties on imports under Article 25 section (1) Law No. 17 of 2006 on Customs and Article 9 section (1) Law No. 39 of 2007 on Duties.
-Those items include the following: goods belonging to a registered international institution and its officers on duty in Indonesia based on reciprocity principle; science books; grants for religious, charity, social, or cultural activities and for the purpose of natural disaster relief; goods for museums, zoos and other similar public places as well as nature conservation; goods for scientific research and development; goods for the use of disabled people; and goods for social purposes.
+Certain items are exempted from customs duties on imports (Law No. 17 of 2006 on Customs Article 25 Section 1; Law No. 39 of 2007 on Duties Article 9 Section 1).
+Those items include the following: goods belonging to a registered international institution and its officers on duty in Indonesia based on the reciprocity principle; science books; grants for religious, charity, social, or cultural activities and for the purpose of natural disaster relief; goods for museums, zoos and other similar public places as well as nature conservation; goods for scientific research and development; goods for the use of disabled people; and goods for social purposes.

 To receive such an exemption, the importer must submit a proposal to the Minister of Finance through the Director of Customs and Duties.
 The proposal must include details of the imported goods, a gift certificate or letter of donation, and a recommendation letter from the related Ministry.
 If the proposal is approved, the Director of Customs and Duties in the name of the Minister of Finance will issue a decree for the exemption.